freenas/freenas-docs/userguide/tasks.rst

 This first screen provides options to configure the connection between
 |rpln-sys1| and |rpln-sys2|.

 Enter a descriptive :guilabel:`Name` for this replication task.
-Replication Task names, SSH Connection names, and SSH Keypair names must be unique.
+Replication Task names must be unique.

 Choose the :guilabel:`Transport` method. *SSH* is supported by most systems and uses an encrypted data stream to send data to |rpln-sys2|.